Getting right with death isn’t complicated.

 “Sleep is like a temporary death.”

-In going off into sleep, we lose our senses, freeing our minds to concoct a recognizable world from elements that exist only inside our heads.
+Going off into sleep, we lose our senses, freeing our minds to concoct a recognizable world from elements that exist only inside our heads.
 We do a passable job of it, but nobody who remembers dreams believes they’re sensible continuations of the waking life we lead all day.

 We get unhinged dynamics, freed from senses and reasoning.
 Our imaginations fly free.
 We create alternative realities, time-limited content merges with and mediates infinity.